telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 a list of entities of different type).

-For example, to get the attributes temperature and pressure of all the entities of type Room or Car which temperature is greater than 40 and that are located 20 km near to the coordinates 40.31, -3.75 the following operation could be used:
+For example, to get the attributes temperature and pressure of all the entities of type Room or Car whose temperature is greater than 40 and that are located withon 20 km from the coordinates 40.31, -3.75, the following operation could be used:

 ```